Androgyny, Masculine Female

 P. Clark - McMaster University

-the Sociosexual Orientation Inventory (SOI).
-Possible sources of SOI variation include
+Inventory (SOI).
+Possible sources of SOI variation include variation in perceptions

-with undergraduate participants SOI, an index of self-perceived attractiveness and two
+participants SOI, an index of self-perceived attractiveness and two measures of

-measures of masculinization, namely scores on the Vandenberg Mental Rotation test (V-MRT)
+masculinization, namely scores on the Vandenberg Mental Rotation test (V-MRT) and 2D:4D

 Masculinization of an Early Feminist Construct - Gerald P. Koocher, Simons